openvinotoolkit/nncf/docs/FAQ.md

 No *compression* in the sense of archiving or entropy coding is being done during NNCF compression.

 ### How does your compression make inference faster?
-General, well-known, literature-backed techniques of neural network inference acceleration are applied, with Intel HW/runtime specifics in mind.
+General, well-known, literature-backed techniques of neural network inference acceleration (such as quantization, filter pruning and knowledge distillation) are applied, with Intel HW/runtime specifics in mind.

+An overview of some of those can be found in the [following paper](https://arxiv.org/abs/2002.08679).

 ### Can I use NNCF-compressed models with runtimes other than OpenVINO Inference Engine?
 While this is certainly possible in some cases, with a beneficial outcome even, we recommend NNCF as a way to get the most out of your setup based on OpenVINO Inference Engine inference.